stevegt/grokker/README.md

 a mandatory argument, which is where the chat history is stored.
 The `-s` flag is optional and can be used to pass a system message, which controls the behavior of the OpenAI API.
-In usage, it might look like `grok chat chatfile -s sysmsg`, where `sysmsg` is an optional system message, and `chatfile` is the required text file where the chat history is stored.
+In usage, it might look like `grok chat foo.chat -s sysmsg`, where `sysmsg` is an optional system message, and `foo.chat` is the required text file where the chat history is stored.
 There are several other optional flags that can be used with the `chat` subcommand, such as a `-m` flag so you can provide the prompt on the command line instead of on stdin, and `-i`